That’s right…you can eat this Individual Apple Cinnamon Crisp Recipe for dessert…or breakfast!

 - 1 tablespoon flour of choice (I like spelt or whole wheat)

 - 1 teaspoon sucanat or sugar, optional (personally, I think apples are really sweet, so I usually leave the sugar out here)

 - small pinch salt

 - 1 teaspoon canola oil (or oil of choice)

-- Pre-heat oven to 350 degrees F. Prepare baking dish (I use a 4″ round ramekin) with non-stick spray.
+- Pre-heat oven to 350 degrees F. Prepare baking dish (I use a 4" round ramekin) by brushing the inside lightly with oil.

 - In a medium bowl, combine chopped apples and cornstarch and mix until cornstarch is evenly distributed.
 Pour apple mixture into prepared ramekin.